c4dm/dcase-few-shot-bioacoustic/README.md

 | Sampling rate					|	44,100 Hz |

 ### Validation annotation format
 Annotation files have the same name as their corresponding audiofiles with extension `*.csv`.
 For the validation set single-class (class of interest) annotations are provided, with positive (POS), unkwown (UNK) values.
 UNK indicates uncertainty about a class and participants can choose to ignore it.
+Each audio file should be treated separately of the rest, as there is possible overlap between the classes of the evaluation set across different audio files.

+**Participants must treat the task as a 5-shot setting and only use the first five POS annotations for the class of interest for each file, when trying to predict the rest.**

 Example of an annotation file for `audio_val.wav`:
 ```